 Course Description and assessment for A level English Literature:

 - Literary genres: aspects of tragedy or aspects of comedy.
 Students study three texts: one Shakespeare play, a second drama text and one further text.
 In addition to the compulsory Shakespeare play, one of the other two texts must be written pre-1900.
-A-Level students can use some of the texts here from the AS qualification.

 - Texts and genres: Elements of crime writing or elements of political and social protest writing.
 Students study three texts: one post-2000 prose text, one poetry and one further text, one of which must be written pre 1900.
 They also respond to an unseen passage in the exam.